 Next, the server MUST locate the open for the directory to be queried by performing a lookup in the Session.OpenTable, using the FileId.Volatile of the request as the lookup key.
 If no open is found, or if Open.DurableFileId is not equal to FileId.Persistent, the server MUST fail the request with STATUS_FILE_CLOSED.
 Otherwise, the server MUST locate the Request in Connection.RequestList for which Request.MessageId matches the MessageId value in the SMB2 header, and set Request.Open to the Open.

-If the open is not an open to a directory, the request MUST be failed with STATUS_INVALID_PARAMETER.
+If the open is not an open to a directory, the server MUST process the request as follows: